eoscostarica/guide.eoscostarica.io/docs/open-source-guidelines.md

 ## Commit Message Guidelines

-We have very precise rules over how our `git` commit messages can be formatted.
+We have very precise rules over how our `git` commit messages can be formatted, following GitHub conventions and standards.
 This leads to **more readable messages** that are easy to follow when looking through the **project history**.
 But also, we use the `git` commit messages to **generate the project change log**.

 We follow the commit message conventions as shown below: